-Lowest Quarterly Return: Q1 2020 -5.76%
+Lowest Quarterly Return: Q2 2022 -10.79%

-Average Annual Total Return as of December 31, 2020 1 Year 5 Years Since Inception (December 1, 2015) Weiss Alternative Multi-Strategy Fund Class K Shares Return Before Taxes 11.32% 7.51% 7.07% Return After Taxes on Distributions 8.14% 5.20% 4.80% Return After Taxes on Distributions and Sale of Fund Shares 6.76% 4.87% 4.54% Investor Class Shares (1) Return Before Taxes 10.94% 7.17% 6.73% Bloomberg Barclays U.S. Aggregate Bond Index (2) (reflects no deduction for fees, expenses or taxes) 7.51% 4.44% 4.23%
+Average Annual Total Return as of December 31, 2 1 Year 5 Years Since Inception (December 1, 2015) Weiss Alternative Multi-Strategy Fund Class K Shares , , Return Before Taxes 10.52% 3.85% 3.69% Return After Taxes on Distributions 9.86% 1.88% 1.93% Return After Taxes on Distributions and Sale of Fund Shares 6.31% 2.28% 2.18% Investor Class Shares (1) Return Before Taxes 10.08% 3.46% 3.34% Bloomberg U.S. Corporate Bond Index (2) (reflects no deduction for fees, expenses or taxes) 8.52% 2.63% 2.68%

-(1) The inception date for Investor Class Shares is February 28, 2017.
+The inception date for Investor Class Shares is February 28, 2017.
 Performance shown prior to the inception of the Investor Class Shares reflects the performance of the Class K Shares, adjusted to reflect expenses of the Investor Class.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement
+Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
+The above after-tax returns are shown only for Class K shares and after-tax returns for Investor Class shares will vary.
+The Return After Taxes on Distributions and Sale of Fund Shares may be higher than other return figures when a capital loss occurs upon the redemption of Fund shares and provides a tax deduction that may benefit the investor.

-(2) The Bloomberg Barclays U.S. Aggregate Bond Index covers the USD-denominated, investment-grade, fixed rate, taxable bond market of SEC-registered securities.
-The Index includes multiple types of government and corporate-issued bonds, some of which are asset-backed.
-The securities that compromised the Bloomberg Barclays U.S. Aggregate Bond Index may differ substantially from the securities in the Fund's portfolio.
-It is not possible to invest directly in an index.
+The Bloomberg U.S. Corporate Bond Index measures the investment grade, fixed-rate, taxable corporate bond market.
+It includes USD-denominated securities publicly issued by U.S. and non-U.S. industrial, utility and financial issuers.
+The securities that comprise the Bloomberg U.S. Corporate Bond Index may differ substantially from the securities in the Fund's portfolio.
+It is not possible to directly invest in an index.